SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

-    :param str biometricValidationID: The ID of the biometric.
+    :param str biometricID: The ID of the biometric.
     :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error, and in case of success the biometric validation status and metadata.

 ----------

-.. py:function:: createBiographic(personID, biographicID, biographicData, optitransactionIDons)
+.. py:function:: createBiographic(personID, biographicID, biographicData, transactionID)
     :noindex:

     Add a new biographic for a person.